Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 High-quality residential proxies or mobile proxies won’t reveal your original IP address or that you’re using a proxy in the first place.
 Instead, they will make you look like another user when you access Instagram, resembling someone using another device in another location.

-That’s because residential proxies carry IP addresses assigned to genuine users by ISPs and mobile proxies carry genuine mobile IP addresses.
+Residential proxies carry IP addresses assigned to genuine users by ISPs, and mobile proxies carry genuine mobile IP addresses.
 And that’s exactly what you need to regain access to Instagram without triggering any alarms.

 Use Another Device

 Once again, the goal is to change your IP, which, except for proxies, only your internet service provider can do.
 However, that may cost you a lot if you have a static IP.
-But if you have a dynamic IP address, you can try using another device.
+If you have a dynamic IP address, you can try using another device, restarting the current device, or restarting the router.

-That’s because ISPs typically reassign IP addresses to different users within a certain timeframe.
+ISPs typically reassign dynamic IP addresses within a certain timeframe or when they connect.
 By the time you power on your device again, you’ll likely have a new IP address assigned to you.

 Contact Customer Care